The Champion Of Paribanou: World Premiere Reviews

 That Ayckbourn is a master story teller is hardly worth repeating.
 Less noted is that he is one of Britain's most dedicated theatre techno-buffs.
 The creation of a romantic adventure story on a stage kitted out to his own specification has been worth waiting for.

-The Norman Conquests.
+During Ayckbourn's mid-career output in the old Stephen Joseph auditorium, a rug was most notoriously used for a spot of spontaneous nookie in The Norman Conquests.
 Now, when someone unrolls the Axminster, you suspect - though find it hard to believe until it happens - that the thing is going to take off with three actors aboard and hover insouciantly above the stage.

+It is a classic ingredient of Ayckbourn's children's entertainments that the plot should be no less labyrinthine than the scenery.
 The Champion of Paribanou is a moral maze quest based on the opposition of good and evil, with the added twist that Pauline Turner's sprightly serving girl, Murgannah, beats the boys hands down by becoming the strong, brave, heroic one - as well as the corrupted baddie.

 What does not feature is the integrated, multiple-choice plotting and audience involvement which characterises other work.
 It is unusual to sit through an Ayckbourn children's show which finishes exactly as the author intended, without having any say in the matter.
 Nevertheless, the excellent cast must have been delighted to learn that they had only the one script to learn.
 It must be Christmas."